The Ultimate Military Obstacle Course

 Try to replicate some of the obstacles you will meet at Born Survivor - many parks have fitness trails with 'obstacles' to train on.
 If the best you can find is a kid's playground and scramble about on the monkey bars and nets don't worry about looking silly - breaking down and sobbing at the thought of the next Born Survivor obstacle is a lot worse.

 Get familiar with the turf - practice crawling or monkey walks (knuckles and feet) it's a lot harder than it sounds and we have some epic crawls, an assault course staple, on the course.

-Remember, "an army marches on its stomach" So don't forget, in your training and on event day good nutrition and hydration is crucial in ensuring you finish.
-To help you our fantastic event nutrition sponsors GRENADE have lots of advice on their website and superb products to help you achieve peak performance and fitness.
-GRENADE are working with us to make sure you're properly fuelled for the event.
+Remember, "an army marches on its stomach" ...
+So don't forget, in your training and on event day good nutrition and hydration is crucial in ensuring you have enough energy to finish the course.
+There is plenty of great advice advice available online to help you achieve peak performance and fitness through diet & nutrition.
+If in doubt, always consult a trained fitness professional and make sure when the big day comes that you're properly fuelled for the event.
 Of course, once you cross the finish line, you can get stuck into the awesome post race tucker we'll have on offer, all washed down with a few cold ones in the beer tent!

 Our obstacles are designed to challenge you, that's the point, right?
 They can be big, high, claustrophobic, involve total immersion and much more; so, if for any reason there are any obstacles you don't feel confident to tackle don't worry you can just run around.

 Use the admiration of your friends and family to use your challenge to raise funds for a great cause - we support ABF The Soldiers Charity and the work they do in supporting our Armed Services Hero's, Unique Kidz and Co, who provide care and support for disabled children and the Cystic Fibrosis Trust join us in raising funds for these charities or of course for any cause that inspires you.